 Admittedly, the moneyline leads the way among types of bet.
 It doesn’t provide as much versatility as point-spread betting, which offers you an alternative wager on esports, and more ways to go in search of value.

-This article will cover everything there is to know about point-spread betting on esports, how to use it and tips and tricks to use point spreads to profit while betting on competitive video games.
+This section will cover everything there is to know about point-spread betting on esports, how to use it and tips and tricks to use point spreads to profit while betting on competitive video games.

 Tips, Tricks And Advice For Esports Betting